Purchase Soy-Free Chicken!

 About our Pastured Poultry

 We have various farmers throughout Wisconsin raise these chickens during the short Wisconsin summers, when they can roam around outside on fresh green pasture.
 We have limited supplies, and they are offered on a first-come first-serve basis.
-While the chickens are all raised on family farms, they are processed at a USDA certified processing plant that is also organic certified.
-All of the ingredients of the Cocofeed and the pastures they roam in are also certified organic.
+While the chickens are all raised on family farms, they are processed at a USDA certified processing plant.

 Orders are shipped Mondays through Wednesday each week.*